feng-zhang0712/mole/2025/english/support-worker-interview.md

 Key points:

 - **Person-Centred Approach**: I follow the client’s care plan and preferences, like helping them choose clothes or offering foods they enjoy.
-- **Encourage Independence**: I support clients to do as much as they can themselves, e.g., guiding them to hold a spoon rather than feeding them, if possible.
+- **Independence**: I support clients to do as much as they can themselves, e.g., guiding them to hold a spoon rather than feeding them, if possible.
-- **Ensure Safety**: I use safe manual handling techniques, like supporting mobility with a walker, to prevent falls or injuries.
+- **Safety**: I use safe manual handling techniques, like supporting mobility with a walker, to prevent falls or injuries.
 - **Communication**: For clients with communication difficulties, I use gestures or visual aids, like pointing to a towel for bathing, to assist with ADLs.
 - **Document and Report**: I record how clients manage ADLs, noting any changes, like difficulty dressing, and report to my supervisor to update care plans.